ekwan/cctk/docs/recipe_07.rst

 - In this recipe, we convert an ``.xyz`` file into an ``.inp`` file for Orca.
 - Only single geometries are supported.
+- Note that the MiniPrint option may make Orca output files unreadable by cctk

 ::